facebook/react-native-website/website/versioned_docs/version-0.57/textinput.md

 ### `clearButtonMode`

 When the clear button should appear on the right side of the text view.
 This property is supported only for single-line TextInput component.
+The default value is `never`.

 | Type                                                       | Required | Platform |
 | ---------------------------------------------------------- | -------- | -------- |